-command structure defined herein provides The contiguous set of logical blocks of data to be transferred across the interface.
+The command structure defined herein provides for a contiguous set of logical blocks of data to be transferred across the interface.
 The number of the logical data blocks to be transferred are defined in the command.
-Initiator commands to the WREN IV are structured in accordance with WREN IV the requirements imposed рA the physical characteristics.
-These physical characteristics reported to the initiator in response to an inquiry command.
+Initiator commands to the WREN IV are structured in accordance with the requirements imposed by the WREN IV physical characteristics.
+These physical characteristics are reported to the initiator in response to an inquiry command.